-Although there appears to be some genetic differentiation within the GOA management area and some cross migration between the Western GOA and Bering Sea that may vary seasonally, the Pacific cod stock in the GOA region is currently managed as a single stock.
-Further work is needed to understand the genetic stock structure of cod in the GOA and its relationship with the Bering Sea stock of cod during spawning and feeding periods.
+Although there appears to be some genetic differentiation within the GOA management area and some cross migration between the western GOA and BS that may vary seasonally, the Pacific cod stock in the GOA region is currently managed as a single stock.
+Further work is needed to understand the genetic stock structure of cod in the GOA and its relationship with the BS stock of cod during spawning and feeding periods.